railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_reports.rst

 * add an expression: enter an expression in the Python language to calculate values from any fields in the selected object.

-.. tip::   **Technique**  *Python Expressions*
+.. tip:: Python Expressions

 	Using the Expression button you can enter expressions in the Python language.
 	These expressions can use all of the object's fields for their calculations.

 	For example if you make a report on an order you can use the following expression:

 	'%.2f' % (amount_total * 0.9,)

 	In this example, amount_total is a field from the order object.
 The result will be 90% of the total of the order, formatted to two decimal places.

+..
+TODO - I don't quite know what to do with this below, yet.
+I suspect it's a spec for a bit of writing.

  *Tiny Report > Send to server*  *Technical Name*  *Report Name* \ ``Sale Order Mod``\   *Corporate Header*  *Send Report to Server*